coopdanger/ppm-specification/draft-ppm-protocol.md

 A task centers around evaluation of a specific Verifiable Distributed Aggregation Function (VDAF, see [VDAF]) over a set of client inputs.
-The VDAF determines the type of input measurements and the type of the output of the aggregation function.
-It also determines how many aggregators are involved and how many rounds of communication among the aggregators are required to verify an input's validity.
+The VDAF determines the type of input measurements and the type of the output.
+It also determines how many aggregators are involved and the maximum number of rounds of communication among the aggregators that are required to verify the output's validity.
 Prior to the start of execution of the protocol, each participant must agree on the configuration parameters for the task.
 A task is uniquely identified by its task ID:

 ~~~
 opaque TaskId[32];